camerongoble/The-Keptin-Must-Die-/TKMD Rules.md

 Special rules apply to being The Keptin.
 That's why you want to be The Keptin, of course!

 * Every conspiracy against you must be dealt with.

 The opposing Mutineer does not choose whether to go against you or not; they commit no matter the risk.
 Every Solitaire game represents a mutiny you must meet head on.
 But you can assume that you know the details of each one as they come out.
 * The Keptin's rules in the Solitaire game apply to you now instead of the Mutineer's.
 (See rules above: The Keptin's Defense.)
 Hey, it's good to be The Keptin!
 * When a mutiny begins, the opposing Ensign draws a Benefactor card as usual, and its value applies to their final score accordingly.
 * You do **not** draw a Benefactor upon assuming the Captain's rank...
 * ... unless you just Swept the Field (see rules above).
 If so, you can draw *4* potential Benefactors for Visibility and pick the one you want.

-Use that one on your behalf as if they were supporting you as a Mutineer yourself.
+Use that Benefactor on your behalf as if they were supporting you as a Mutineer yourself.
 Keep the them as long as you keep winning games.
 Think of them less as Benefactors and more as Loyal Minions.
 Or someone who owes you big time.
 Or someone trying to keep you where they can see you.
 * Of course, Sweeping the Field *as Keptin* means the Mutineer just beat you handily.
+Oops.
 * When you win, you *remain The Keptin and do not promote in rank*.
 As Keptin, your goal is to fend off ambitious Mutineers for as long as you can while pursuing the fruits of power.
 * When you lose, you are executed and lose everything.
 Just like you forced onto The Keptin when *they* lost.
 * Your Mutineer's Log is now the Keptin's Log.
 Describe your underlings' pathetic schemes to overthrow you and how you easily crushed them.
 Punish any of their allies if you feel like it will make an impression.
 The crew must be kept in line.